Representation stability and outer automorphism groups: Introduction

 Work of Church--Ellenberg--Farb in the category of FI-modules showed that the noetherian condition plays a fundamental role when working with sequences of representations~\cite{CEF15}.
 This key technical innovation allowed them to prove an asymptotic structure theorem for finitely generated FI-modules which gave an elegant explanation for the representation-theoretic patterns observed in earlier work~\cites{Farb}.
 Motivated by this, we investigate for which choices of $\U$ the category $\A\U$ is locally noetherian.
 The next result combines Proposition~\ref{prop-not-noetherian} and Theorem~\ref{thm-p-groups-is-locally-noetherian} in the body of the paper.

-\begin{thm} Let $\U$ be a subcategory of $\G$ and let $p$ be a prime number. \begin{itemize} \item[(a)] If $\U$ is a multiplicative global family of finite abelian $p$-groups, then $\A\U$ is locally noetherian. \item[(b)] If $\U$ is the global family of cyclic $p$-groups, then $\A\U$ is locally noetherian. \end{itemize} If $\U$ contains the trivial group and infinitely many cyclic groups of prime order, then $\A\U$ is not locally noetherian.
+\begin{thm} Let $\U$ be a subcategory of $\G$ and let $p$ be a prime number. \begin{itemize} \item[(a)] If $\U$ is a multiplicative global family of finite abelian $p$-groups, then $\A\U$ is locally noetherian.
+Such $\U$ have the form $\Z[p^n]$ for some $0 \leq n \leq \infty$, see Definition~\ref{def-subcat-examples}. \item[(b)] If $\U$ is the global family of cyclic $p$-groups, then $\A\U$ is locally noetherian. \end{itemize} If $\U$ contains the trivial group and infinitely many cyclic groups of prime order, then $\A\U$ is not locally noetherian.
 In particular, $\A$ is not locally noetherian. \end{thm}

 There are several combinatorial criteria available in the literature to show that the category $\A\U$ is locally noetherian.
 We prove part (a) using the theory of Gr\"{o}bner bases developed by Sam--Snowden~\cite{Sam}, and part (b) using the criterion developed in~\cite{Gan2015}.
 Our result does not aim to give a complete classification of locally noetherian categories, as this would be costly and highly non-trivial, but rather aims to give a good range of examples and counterexamples to which our theory applies.